openKolibri/halo-90/readme.md

 [magnetJig]:               ./docs/assembly/jigs.jpg                                  "Jigs used to glue magents into place in the correct orentation"
 <!-- Connectors and pads -->
 [alignmentPins]:               ./docs/connectors/pinDim.jpg                          "Holes for tooling and jig alginment"
+[mass]:                        ./docs/connectors/mass.jpg                           "Halo and battery on scale for measuring mass"
 [pgrmPads]:                    ./docs/design/hardware/pgrmPads.png                   "Labeling of the programming pads"
 [pgrmPlacement]:               ./docs/design/hardware/pgrmPlacement.png              "Dimentions of the programming pads"
 [springPins]:                  ./docs/components/springPin.jpg                       "Spring pin for programing"